Major airlines are avoiding Pakistan’s airspace as tensions with India simmer following tourist massacre

 Water has become a key flashpoint in the ongoing tensions between India and Pakistan.

-India suspended its involvement in the Indus Water Treaty days after the militant attack, threatening a pact that has been in place since 1960 and has survived three wars.
+India suspended its involvement in the Indus Water Treaty days after the militant attack, threatening a pact that has been in place since 1960.

 The treaty governs the sharing of water from the enormous Indus River system, a vital resource supporting hundreds of millions of livelihoods across Pakistan and northern India.
 The Indus originates in Tibet and flows through China and Indian-controlled Kashmir before reaching Pakistan.